Andrew Benintendi Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 16th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective 8.4 K/9, which ranks 20th in MLB.

-- The Orioles have the 27th-ranked team ERA among all MLB pitching staffs (5.33).
+- The Orioles' 5.38 team ERA ranks 26th across all MLB pitching staffs.

-- Orioles pitchers combine to surrender 19 total home runs at a clip of 1.4 per game (to rank 19th in the league).
+- The Orioles rank 20th in baseball in home runs allowed (20 total, 1.3 per game).

-- Gibson (3-0) gets the starting nod for the Orioles in his fourth start of the season.
-He's put together a 3.44 ERA in 18 1/3 innings pitched, with 12 strikeouts.
+- The Orioles will look to Rodriguez (0-0) in his third start this season.

-- In his most recent time out -- out of the bullpen on Tuesday -- the righty threw 2/3 innings against the Oakland Athletics while surrendering hits.
+- In his last appearance on Tuesday, the right-hander tossed 4 1/3 innings against the Oakland Athletics, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.